FrickTown/ObsidianVaults/DatorArkitektur/Lab 2 Background Material.md

 | $t5 | 5       | 5       |
 | $t6 | 1       | 1       |
 ***Q5: What is the value of the Write data and the Write reg when the beq instruction is executed?
 Why?
 Is this a problem?***
+First pass
+Write data = 0
+Write reg = 8
+Second pass
+Write data = 2
+Write reg = 8

+This is because the
+This is not a problem, because when the clock ticks the register list, RegWrite is 0, which means neither WriteReg or WriteData is relevant.